WHAT WE BELIEVE

 We believe in the virgin birth of Christ by the Holy Spirit and in His substitutionary death through the shedding of His blood for the forgiveness of our sins, in His bodily resurrection and ascension, His present high priestly ministry in heaven, and His personal and imminent return for us, His church (I Pet 3:18, Eph 1:19-22, I Thess 4:13-18).

 THE HOLY SPIRIT

-We believe that the ordinance of Christian baptism is to be by immersion in water.
-It is an outward sign or testimony of an inward reality—that of a changed, redeemed life and identification with Christ (Matt 28:19; Rom.
-6:1-5).
+Baptism by immersion in water is an outward sign of an inward reality within us—that of a changed, redeemed life and identification with Christ (Matt 28:19, Rom 6:1-5).